KevinCooper/final_project_2/README.md

 ### Ethernet ###
 Attempting to get Ethernet to work purely in VHDL, which would have simplified design greatly later on, proved to be difficult in the constrained amount of time for this project.
 Microblaze was used in order to use the Xilinx peripheral and provided C code to receive packets over the network.
 Included libraries greatly sped up C code development.
 ### Pattern Matching ###
-The pattern matching ended up following a simple and very easily extendable approach to identifying packets.
-Information is streamed into the the module.
+The pattern matching followed a simple and easily extendable approach to identifying packets.
+Information is streamed into the the module one byte at a time.
 As the data moves through the stream buffer, those bytes are compared in order to another module which contains the byte sequence logic to detect a bad pattern.
 If any of the detection modules returns true, the pattern matcher is able to determine a positive match has been found.
 An example of the sequence detection:
 ```vhdl
 /* The following returns true when "bad" is detected in a sequence of data */
 match <= '1' when word_one=x"62" and word_two=x"61" and word_three=x"64"